-The 8 Best Books On Creating Psychological Safety
+The 12 Best Books About Psychological Safety

 There are so many leadership books that propose to hold the key to unlocking team and organisational performance that it can be really difficult to decide which ones to actually read.

 To help you build psychological safety in your organisation, here is a carefully curated selection of books that highlight the importance of psychological safety to high performance leadership.

 Some describe what psychological safety is, some how to measure and build it, and some are about the process of forming psychologically safe teams and organisations.
 Take your pick and let me know what you think.